 Normal Sized Cruisers

-Normal-sized cruisers are about the size of a regular skateboard or bigger but also come in all shapes and sizes.
-They allow for a bit of carving and longer commutes compared to regular skateboards or mini cruisers.
+Normal-sized cruisers are more of a challenge but still work for beginners.
+They about the size of a regular skateboard or bigger but also come in all shapes and sizes.
+They allow for a bit of carving and longer commutes.

 A cruiser is more agile compared to a longboard allowing for quicker turns but popping an ollie will prove difficult.
 One of the benefits is that you don’t have to carry around a heavy and bulky board and you can easily take in on the bus or even a plane.